Sayless-Digital/Success-Family-V4/docs/EMAIL_SYSTEM.md

 - All emails are sent asynchronously to prevent blocking the main flow
 - Email failures are logged but don't fail the parent operation
 - Consider rate limiting for production use
-- Review Resend quota and pricing for high-volume scenarios
+- Review Inbound quota and pricing for high-volume scenarios